OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit.rst

 =====================================================

 This tutorial will show how to use a solver to drive some unknown in your model to zero by varying a param.
-In OpenMDAO 0.x, you did this by adding a driver (e.g., Newton), putting the relevant components into its workflow, and adding parameters for the driven params and equality constraints for the expression to be driven to zero.
-In OpenMDAO 1.x, you do this by adding a component with an implicit equation.
+In OpenMDAO you do this by adding a component with an implicit equation, and specifying a nonlinear solver in the containing group.

 We will illustrate this with a simple problem.